misener/GRTTWaK-website/events/index.md

 ## <a name="refunds"></a>Can I get a refund?

-General Admission tickets are fully transferrable to another person.
+For most GRTTWaK events, General Admission tickets are fully transferrable to another person.
 Simply follow the links in the email confirmation from Tito.
 As a general rule, we can process refunds but only **up until one week before** a live event.
 We cannot accommodate last-minute refunds.

+A small handful of GRTTWaK events are part of festivals.
+In cases like these where we don't directly control ticketing, refund and exchangepolicies may vary.

 # Past events